ahonor/rundeck-vagrant/anvils-demo/README.md

         ssh-keypath: /var/lib/rundeck/.ssh/id_rsa
         osName: Linux

-### Making one node look like 6
+### Making one node look like six

 Since this is a single-machine Vagrant instance, a little bit of cleverness is used to make the single node look like it is actually six.
-Each node is is uniquely named and given its own Linux system account.
-The Rundeck server SSH's to the different node's system account to perform any needed action by the rundeck Jobs.
+Each node is is uniquely named (eg www_1.anvils.com) and given its own Linux system account (eg www_1).
+Each node shares the same hostname (eg localhost, the rundeck server).
+The Rundeck server ssh's to the appropriate node's username to perform any needed action by the rundeck Jobs.
+This is equivelent to saying `ssh www_1@localhost <command>`.

 While this example makes use of the bundled SSH support, Rundeck command dispatching is completely pluggable and open ended to your desired execution framework.